George Will: Column regarding campus assaults

 Will's June 6, 2014, newspaper column about "the supposed campus epidemic of rape" was met with substantial criticism on Twitter, with Democratic U.S. senators and feminists also highly critical of the article.
 Will wrote, "...when [colleges and universities] make victimhood a coveted status that confers privileges, victims proliferate."
 Will's column sparked an outcry on Twitter, with professed rape victims recounting their stories of sexual assault and violence.
 In The Guardian, feminist blogger Jessica Valenti wrote: "It takes a particular kind of ignorance to argue that people who come forward to report being raped in college are afforded benefits of any kind."
 In an open letter to Will, Senators Richard Blumenthal, Dianne Feinstein, Tammy Baldwin and Bob Casey wrote:

 Your column suggests that we — including some of us who have worked on this issue for many years – all have missed a subculture on college campuses where survivors of sexual assault are inducted into a privileged class.
 The culture you described is so antiquated, so counter-intuitive and so contrary to anything we heard that we hope you will make an effort to hear the stories survivors bravely shared with us about the struggles they face in addressing what has happened to them — often with little meaningful assistance from authorities expected to help them.

 The St. Louis Post-Dispatch dropped Will's column from its pages as a result of the column.
 Editor Tony Messenger wrote: "The column was offensive and inaccurate; we apologize for publishing it."
 Will responded to the senators in his blog, saying his article was based on "simple arithmetic involving publicly available reports", and that sexual assault "should be dealt with by the criminal justice system, and not be adjudicated by improvised campus processes."

 Political views

 Foreign policy and national security

 Will once proposed that the United States withdraw all troops from Afghanistan, and defended Barack Obama's response to the uprisings after the 2009 elections in Iran.
 He also criticized the Bush administration for engaging in warrantless surveillance, and supported trials for detainees at the Guantanamo Bay prison camp.
 On immigration, Will supports tighter border security and a "path to citizenship" for illegal immigrants.

 Social issues

 Will argued that the Roe v.
 Wade Supreme Court decision caused a "truncation of democratic debate about abortion policy".
 On crime, Will is opposed to the death penalty.
-He thinks that higher incarceration rates generally make the populace safer, but favors ending mandatory minimums.
+He thinks that higher incarceration rates generally make the populace safer, but favors ending mandatory minimum sentences.
 Additionally, Will is generally skeptical of affirmative action programs, and he favors the legalization of drugs.
 He favors restoring voting rights for people with criminal records and opposes civil asset forfeiture.